 The ranking system is similar to Tygem.
 For many players, a Fox rank is typically 2 or 3 stones higher than in most western go communities (like KGS or EGF).
 However, it is difficult to compare the ranks because the styles are very different.
 The average Fox player has strengths and weaknesses that are different than average IGS players—especially in the kyu ranks, where the predominant style on Fox is very aggressive and chaotic.
 As such, players coming from a different server may experience an initial drop in rank, but once they learn how to handle aggressive invasions, an re-increase in rank is likely to occur.

 The user profile tells how many games are required to rank up.
 For example:

-This means 14 wins in a row are needed to go up one rank or 18 to go up two ranks.
-If 13 games in a row are lost, then a drop of one rank occurs; and if 17, a drop of two ranks occurs.
+This means 14 wins in 20 games ("Base Number of Games" for 3d+ players) are needed to go up one rank or 18 to go up two ranks.
+If 13 games in 20 games are lost, then a drop of one rank occurs; and if 17 lost, a drop of two ranks occurs.

 Occasionally, winning 14 games in a row may not result in an immediate rank increase.
-Instead, Fox waits to see whether the player is able to win four more games in a row to jump immediately to a double rank-up.
+Instead, Fox waits to see whether the player is able to win four more games before 20 games to jump immediately to a double rank-up.

 After losing a couple games, players may see "-W ▲2" in their profile.
 The hyphen means that double rank-up is not possible any more.